Hawaii false alarm: Prudent practices

 Before diving into best practices, let’s first look at what went wrong that caused the Hawaii false alarm.
 On January 13th, a ballistic missile alert announcing an immediate threat was sent out to the residents and tourist populationof Hawaii via both the Wireless Emergency Alert (WEA) and the Emergency Alert System (EAS) networks.
 What was later announced as a false alarm, the alert was distributed to multiple communication channels, including television, radio, and cellphones in Hawaii.
 According to officials and multiple reports over the past week, the false missile alert was caused by a combination of human error and system design.

 Watch our on-demand webinar on: How to Avoid Sending False Alarms – The recent Hawaii False Alarm incident that occurred over the weekend has caused many emergency and security professionals to question whether or not the same thing could happen to them.
 To help you understand the risks, we organized a team of experts who hosted a webinar outlining best practices to help you avoid this type of incident.
-WATCH NOW

 The underlying design of the actual emergency management system used makes a big difference in addressing this type of situation and avoiding false alarms like the one in Hawaii.
 At Everbridge, we have built in a number of safeguards that dramatically lower the risk that a wrong message would be accidentally sent broadly over Wireless Emergency Alert (WEA) or the Emergency Alert System (EAS) networks.
 These include the following: